source-foundry/Hack/README.md

 * [Resources](#user-content-resources)
 * [License](#user-content-license)

 The font binaries are released under a license that permits unlimited print, desktop, and web use for commercial and non-commercial applications.
+The source is released in the widely supported UFO source format (an XML formatted typeface source).
+We support and highly encourage the development of derivative downstream typeface projects from the Hack source.
 For additional details about licensing, please see [LICENSE.md](LICENSE.md).

 <a href="https://sourcefoundry.org/hack/"><img src="img/hack-specimen-2.png" alt="Hack &mdash; a typeface designed for source code" width="728"></a>